I-O-Logic/iol-workbench/README.md

 they formalize the question what obligations can be detached (the output) from a given set of conditional norms and a specific situation (the input).
 It differs from other deontic logics in the sense that the norms themselves are not part of the object logic and hence do not carry truth values.
+Constrained I/O logic [2] addresses contrary-to-duty situations and other dilemmas.

 ## The Tool